Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Effective Bertini theorems

-This was made effective by Kaltofen, using an algorithm for testing irreducibility of a bivariate polynomial to deduce the existence of a polynomial condition on $(\bv, \bw, \bz)$ whose vanishing is implied by reducibility of $\fvwz$ \cite{Kaltofen}.
+For $f$ irreducible over $\overline{k}$, Kaltofen used an algorithm for testing irreducibility of a bivariate polynomial to deduce polynomial conditions on $(\bv,\bw,\bz)$ whose vanishing is implied by reducibility of $\fvwz$ \cite{Kaltofen}.
 Cafure and Matera modified this approach to detect how often $\fvwz$ has factors of small degree \cite{CafureMatera}.
-We recall Theorem \ref{thm:CM_intro}, a mild strengthening of \cite[Corollaries 3.2, 3.4]{CafureMatera}.
-For completeness, we describe the necessary modifications to the proofs of \cite[Corollaries 3.2, 3.4]{CafureMatera} in \S \ref{subsec:proofA}.
+We offer an extension of their results in Theorem \ref{thm:effBertini} below, which specializes to a mild strengthening of \cite[Corollaries 3.2, 3.4]{CafureMatera} in the $t=1$ case.